Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Using the default Blender install, with the desired mesh Object selected, go to the *Properties Editor* which is located at the right of your Blender Screen, below the Outliner.
-Click on the Modifiers Context, which is represented by a wrench - The Boolean modifier.
+Click on the Modifiers tab, which is represented by a wrench - The Boolean modifier.
 Then, click on the *Add Modifier* Button and Blender will show you a list of all of the available Modifiers.
 The Boolean modifier is located on the third row in the *Generate* Column.